 Helios is truly verifiable.
-Each voter obtains a smart ballot tracker which can be checked against the Ballot Tracking Center to ensure that the ballot was received and tallied appropriately.
+Each voter obtains a ballot tracker which can be checked against the Ballot Tracking Center to ensure that the ballot was received and tallied appropriately.
 What this means is that no one, not even the administrators of the Helios Voting system, can alter your vote.

 Many voting systems claim to be voter-verifiable.
 We believe voter-verifiability is critically important, and we support the efforts of other organizations to help improve the voting machines used in public-office elections.
 However, we believe that more extensive verifiability is needed, with voters able to ensure that the tallying process, not just the recording of their ballot, was performed correctly.
 We call that “true verifiability.”
 Others have called this concept “end-to-end verifiability” or “open-audit.”

 A typical tracking number, say for shipping a package, is more or less a random number: it means nothing other than the label on your package.
 It’s conceivable that your package gets there, tracking number intact, but its contents destroyed.
 In the digital world, we’re able to produce a special kind of tracking number that is far from random: it is a fingerprint of the encryption of your vote.
-So, if your smart ballot tracker makes it all the way to the tally, you know that not only did your ballot make it into the tally, you also know that it wasn’t tampered with in the process.
-That’s what makes it smart.
+So, if your ballot tracker makes it all the way to the tally, you know that not only did your ballot make it into the tally, you also know that it wasn’t tampered with in the process.

 No, there are other systems.
 Scantegrity, Pret-a-Voter, STARVote, Wombat Voting, all provide true verifiability in paper-based voting systems.
 We like those systems, and we like the people behind those systems.
 VoteHere, a company that has since folded, was a pioneer in this area, too.
 The Helios System packs a number of innovations focused on enabling true verifiability for online elections to help everyone get a taste if this groundbreaking technology.
 But we are not the only game in town.